Toy advertising: Beauty standards

-Many toys help produce and reinforce beauty standards, particularly through toys such as dolls and beauty products targeted towards girls and young women.
+Many toys help produce and reinforce beauty standards, particularly through toys such as dolls and beauty products targeted at girls and young women.
 Eurocentric beauty standards dominate representation in popular media and toy marketing in many places around the world.
-Common features emphasized in these images are of white people or characters with fair or tanned skin, tall and slender bodies, thin waists, and long blonde hair.
-Such features are widely associated with beauty, simultaneously creating associations of darker skin with unattractiveness, and in the process, creating and reinforcing existing racial hierarchies within beauty ideals.
+Common features emphasized in these images are white people or characters with fair or tanned skin, tall and slender bodies, thin waists, and long blonde hair.
+Such features are widely associated with beauty, simultaneously creating associations between darker skin and unattractiveness and, in the process, creating and reinforcing existing racial hierarchies within beauty ideals.
 The impacts of Eurocentric representation and beauty ideals also go even further than children's toys.
-Research has shown that Black influencers on social media platforms typically receive lower salaries and experience greater difficulty arranging or receiving sponsorships and brand deals, as well as widely face slower rises to popularity on social media compared to White influencers, contributing to the overall lack of representation in beauty-related media.
+Research has shown that black influencers on social media platforms typically receive lower salaries and experience greater difficulty arranging or receiving sponsorships and brand deals, as well as widely facing slower rises to popularity on social media compared to white influencers, contributing to the overall lack of representation in beauty-related media.

-From digitally editing model's skin to resemble the plasticity of a doll or promising young girls that they can achieve the perfect, unblemished appearance if they follow a certain makeup routine, the features of toys such as the Barbie doll are idealized branded in popular culture and media.
-Advertisements for beauty and makeup-related toys targeting girls often promote products by using phrases such as "get perfect skin" – a marketing strategy that instills the belief that those who use these products will achieve a Barbie doll or princess-like appearance that is widely considered ideal.
+From digitally editing a model's skin to resemble the plasticity of a doll or promising young girls that they can achieve the perfect, unblemished appearance if they follow a certain makeup routine, the features of toys such as the Barbie doll are idealized and branded in popular culture and media.
+Advertisements for beauty and makeup-related toys targeting girls often promote products by using phrases such as "get perfect skin", a marketing strategy that instills the belief that those who use these products will achieve a Barbie doll or princess-like appearance that is widely considered ideal.
 However, many toy companies have made attempts to expand their definitions and representations of beauty by creating dolls and characters from diverse backgrounds.
-Products such as Bratz and American Girl include dolls of different race and ethnicities, providing more children with characters they can relate to.
+Products such as Bratz and American Girl include dolls of different races and ethnicities, providing more children with characters they can relate to.